Welcome to

 Although commonly known compounds, such as Lysergic acid diethylamide (LSD), Ketamine, and 3,4-Methylenedioxymethamphetamine (MDMA) could arguably be called RCs since they were made in a laboratory, usually the term applies to those more recently developed (most often within the last 30 years), that are in some ways chemically related to these and other compounds.

-Some researchers devoutly oppose RCs as long-term effects are unknown, side effects can be unpredictable and research is scarce.
+Some researchers devoutly oppose research chemicals as long-term effects are unknown, side effects can be unpredictable and research is scarce.
 Other researchers greatly enjoy them, often saying that there is little to no difference between the research chemical compound and the parent compound it was modeled after.
 Through careful experimentation, there are even some who claim that more recently developed RCs serve an even higher function and provide better results.

 Why do Research Chemicals Even Exist?